Reviews You Can Rely On

 Features like hex-shaped couplings or oversized handles can make it that much easier to attach your hose to the spigot on one end and to a sprinkler head or spray nozzle on the other.

 In addition to the materials, the included accessories can also vary between different hose models.
-If you're having a hard time deciding between two hoses with similar specs, performance, and pricing, sometimes add-ons like valves or spray nozzles can be the deciding factor.
+If you're having difficulty deciding between two hoses with similar specs, performance, and pricing, sometimes add-ons like valves or spray nozzles can be the deciding factor.

 Using a hose reel can help you get through your yard work with more ease and efficiency, not to mention keeping your backyard looking tidier.